You know I'm very (infinitely) selective when it comes to doctors, because I don't think a white gown makes a good doctor.

 It spared Oliver a hand X-ray which we refused to allow for a simple falling nail with no pain in the finger: "But ma'am, do you know that holding the cell phone close to your child is more dangerous than an X-ray?", I got told by the professional that day (the worst of the worst is a professional with an ego, as it immediately escalates to abuse of power).

-It spared myself more weeks in the hospital when the professionals thought an antibiotic was working – "she has no fever" – while they were also filling me up with painkillers (which they didn't communicate to me): I insisted that they stopped giving me painkillers and the high fever returned immediately.
+It spared myself more weeks in the hospital when the professionals thought an antibiotic was working – "she has no fever", they said – while they were also filling me up with painkillers (which they didn't communicate to me): I insisted that they stopped giving me painkillers and the high fever returned immediately.
 After a week of just waiting, this is when they realized they had to put in a thicker drainage – with more pain and more time in the hospital.

 The list could go on, but the point is: a title does't make anybody a professional.
 We must always be critical and inquisitive, and question authorities, especially when it's about our health.

 Did you like it?
 Do you agree or disagree?
 I'd love to hear from you.